How to Ride

 - Bags and packages that are not dangerous and that do not block the aisle.

-- Smoking, audio devices without earphones, consumption of alcohol, offensive language, disruptive behavior, or walking while the bus is moving is not permitted.
+- Smoking, audio devices without earphones, consumption of alcohol, offensive language, disruptive behavior, or walking while the bus is moving.

 Have a bike or skateboard?